ChrstphrHll/npc_gen/students/Ysaac Aelrue.md

 # Ysaac Aelrue
 ---
 ### Description
-- Halfling Fighter from Kordinia
+- Halfling Fighter from Principality of the Palus Peoples
 - 1st year Exploration student in Treskal
-- shoulder length straight auburn hair that's messy, Brown eyes, and Light skin
+- shoulder length wavy brunette hair that's plain, Brown eyes, and Light skin
 - Is Respectful and Superstitious, and has Contentment as their ideal

 ### Organizations